Cinema of Germany: 1945–1960 Reconstruction

 The occupation and reconstruction of Germany by the Four Powers in the period immediately after the end of World War II brought a major and long-lasting change to the economic conditions under which the industry in Germany had previously operated.
 The holdings of Ufa were confiscated by the Allies and, as part of the process of decartelisation, licences to produce films were shared between a range of much smaller companies.
 In addition, the Occupation Statute of 1949, which granted partial independence to the newly created Federal Republic of Germany, specifically forbade the imposition of import quotas to protect German film production from foreign competition, the result of lobbying by the American industry as represented by the MPAA.

+The postwar Western Allied military government's Information Control Division (ICD) authorized the film industry to return slower than all other media.
+It did not license new production during the first year of occupation, in part because of the shortage of film stock and equipment.
+Movie exhibitors also had to be licensed, and more than 80% of them had been Nazi party members which ICD did not want to again profit from films.
+The first 15 theaters reopened in July 1945 to show newsreels such as Welt im Film; 350 were open by the end of the year.
+Amidst the devastation of the Stunde Null year of 1945 cinema attendance was unsurprisingly down to a fraction of its wartime heights, but already by the end of the decade it had reached levels that exceeded the pre-war period.